remix-run/remix/decisions/0009-do-not-rely-on-treeshaking-for-correctness.md

 ### An imperfect optimization

 As we already discussed, even if treeshaking were perfect, it would still be a bad idea to rely on it to exclude server-only code.
-But treeshaking is a hard problem, especially in a languages as dynamic as JavaScript or TypeScript.
+But treeshaking is a hard problem, especially in a language as dynamic as JavaScript.
 In the real world, treeshaking is not perfect.

 That's why treeshaking is designed to be an _optimization_ that slims down your bundle.